spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/typography.md

   }
 </style>

-The `Cart totals` heading has a structure of `h2`, while the visual appearance uses the `h3` design tokens.
-This might look upside down, but it is intentionally done to have both a compliant and attractive UI.
+The `Cart totals` heading has a structure of `h2`, while the visual appearance uses the h3 design tokens.
+This might look upside down, but it's intentionally done to have both a compliant and attractive UI.